onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 transistor.
 Wayne Burdick, N6KR, once referred to the 2N2222 as "the cockroach of the transistor world."
 As he said, "No matter what happens to us or the planet, you'll sill be able to find them in huge quantities."
 And it's true.
-We've got one in our virtual junk box.
+We've got one in our junk box.
 Here's what it looks like plugged into our voltage regulator.

+Current flows through our resistor into our Zener diode, which regulates the amount of current passing through it so the voltage at the base of the transistor is 8.2 volts.
+Since the transistor is connected in forward-emitter mode, it will open a path for current to flow from the collector to the emitter.
+This collector-emitter current is what powers our radio.

 Let's suppose we've got our receiver on, and it's drawing 15 milliamperes.
-If we switch our transmitter on, the load current will increase to 225 milliamperes and the load voltage will decrease.
-Kirchhoff's Voltage Law tells us the transistor's collector-emitter voltage will decrease and the base-emitter voltage will increase.
-This will turn the transistor on further and cause it deliver more current and increase the load voltage.
+If we switch our transmitter on, the load current will increase to 225 milliamperes.
+Previously, that current would have to pass through our Zener diode, which we know can't handle it.
+But the addition of the transistor puts the Zener diode on a separate branch.
+Load current passes through the transistor instead, which can handle the demand.

 I addition to dropping in that transistor, we also increased the value of our resistor from 100 ohms to 220 ohms.
 The formula for computing that resistance in